Your Privacy Matters to Garmin

 We know you want to stay off the grid, but we may collect things such as your contact and device information during support calls to ensure that you get the help you need.

 Sometimes we need to collect your device’s location.
 That makes it a lot easier to tell you about things such as weather in your area, nearby traffic and even movie prices near you.

 With your consent, Garmin collects information that includes location, direction and speed to help with features such as parking and traffic.

 Why does Garmin ask for your personal data?

 From providing product support to offering clear directions to your destination, any information we ask you for is used to improve your experience with Garmin.

 To Keep You Informed

-When you visit our sites, we collect information — such as your IP address, location, times that you visit and more — to let us know how people navigate our site and how we can improve it.
+When you visit our sites or use our apps, we collect information — such as your IP address, location, times that you visit, and more — to let us know how people navigate our sites and apps and how we can improve them.